YzENT/COMP2042_CW2024/README.md

 - Users now can only navigate the application using keyboard, <b>ALL</b> mouse events are disabled.

 ### Transition and Animations
 - Transition and animations have been added to the game to aid the user's visual experience.
-Such transitions are used in changing game screen, finishing the game, etc..
+Such transitions are used in changing game screen, finishing the game, etc…
 - Boss now has a visual effect when defeated.

 ### Information in-game